 - sharing resources

 - access to expertise

-- referral system for seamless service delivery for providers, older adults and their families
+- referral network for seamless service delivery for providers, older adults and their families

 - identifying best practices and implementation supports through OFPC members’ work

 - align OFPC members’ work with other key stakeholders for a system wide approach to fall prevention among older adults in Ontario

 - co-design strategies, processes and indicators for a comprehensive, cohesive system approach to fall prevention

 C. Influence policy to prioritize fall prevention among older adults